zdgeier/Jamsync/README.md

 ## Current Status

-Jamsync is currently in development.
+Jamhub is currently in development.
 You can currently push, pull, checkout branches, and merge branches.
 Over the next few months we'll be adding features to make this usable for regular development.
 The following features are planned: